The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?: Experiments

 \looseness-1 \textbf{Setup.} We obtain $320$ samples of answers for all questions of \gpqa{}.
 Fixing an ensemble of size $E$, we average the $E$ produced probabilities over targets.
 To compute bias and variance, we then compare ensembles of the same size across random samples of ensembles, which we hold at a fixed number of $10$, while ensuring that samples do not overlap.
 This allows ensemble sizes of up to $32$.

 \looseness-1 \textbf{Results.} Fig.~\ref{fig:error_correction_ensembling} shows how variance changes with increasing ensemble size.
-As expected, it drops like the inverse of the ensemble size, and incoherence therefore also drops.
+As expected, it drops like the inverse of the ensemble size, and error-incoherence therefore also drops.
 We expect there are broader classes of error correction that behave similarly.
-The slight reduction in incoherence with increasing reasoning budgets in Sec.\ref{sec:action_complexity_budget} may be achieved through such a mechanism.
-We provide the plots for \textsc{KL-Incoherence} in Fig.~\ref{fig:ensembling_kl}.
+The slight reduction in error-incoherence with increasing reasoning budgets in Sec.\ref{sec:action_complexity_budget} may be achieved through such a mechanism.
+We provide the plots for \textsc{KL-Error-incoherence} in Fig.~\ref{fig:ensembling_kl}.

 \vspacepresection{}